rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 Let me give you two examples:

 > You can filter the displayed results by limiting the price already.
-Our task will be similar, adding a filter to limit the results by their rating.
+Our task will be similar: Adding a filter to limit the results by their rating.
 Please implement the proper business logic and UI parts.

 > Implement a function that will return a human readable presentation of a given time span in seconds, e.g. `prettyPrint(140) => "2 minutes, 20 seconds"`.
 > After that, add an option to only show the biggest unit and the second-biggest unit, given that it is not zero, e.g. `prettyPrint(90012, brevity: true) => "1 day, 1 hour`.